 Building cross section plans can be complex and difficult to read due to the large amount of details included.
 These plans include wall and roof framing details, exterior wall insulation, and interior details like ceiling height, moldings, and cabinetry.
 The number of cross section plans provided depends on the complexity of the home design.

 At Architectural Designs, no two house plans are the same.
 Each plan is designed by a licensed architect or residential building designer.
-You can find what’s typically included in a plan here, but we encourage you to contact us for the specific contents of the plan you’ve chosen.
-Hopefully this has helped you to read house plans and blueprints, making your plan search a little easier.
+You can find what’s typically included in a plan here, but we encourage you to contact the friendly staff over at Architectural Designs for the specific sheet index of the plan you’ve chosen.
+We hope this has helped you gain a little more insight into how to read and understand house plans and blueprints, making your plan search a little easier.